National Portrait Gallery Announces Honorees for 2019 American Portrait Gala

 - Anna Wintour, artistic director of Condé Nast and editor-in-chief of Vogue.

 As leaders in their fields, these change-makers were selected because of their commitments to service, creativity, individuality, insight and ingenuity.
 Chairs of the biennial gala’s third event are Kristin and John Cecchi, Randi Charno Levine and Jeffrey Levine, Susanna and Jack Quinn, and Joseph P. Ujobai and Eduardo Ardiles.
-Co-Chairs of the event include David M. Rubenstein and Robert and Arlene Kogod.
+Co-Chairs of the event include Robert and Arlene Kogod, Michael and Catherine Podell, and David M. Rubenstein.
+Founding Chairs are Wayne and Catherine Reynolds.

 The 2019 Gala will take place in the Robert and Arlene Kogod Courtyard, a signature element of the renovated National Historic Landmark Building shared by the National Portrait Gallery and the Smithsonian American Art Museum.
 Guests will enjoy cocktails followed by a seated dinner, award presentations and a special performance by honorees Earth, Wind & Fire.